aurelianocyp/hierarchical-3d-gaussians/README.md

         ```

 2. #### Generate `depth_params.json` file from the depth maps created on step *1.*
       *this file will be used for the depth regularization for single chunk training.
 It needs to be generated for each chunk.*

+   path to colmap填写的路径到sparse上一层即可
       ```bash
       cd ../../
       python preprocess/make_depth_scale.py --base_dir [path to colmap] --depths_dir [path to output depth dir]